 - enhance your critical understanding of the social world by exposing you to historical and cross-cultural analyses of the subject; and

 - encourage you to appreciate and care for the continuing efforts to improve social life in the globalized world of today.

-Enrolling in an introductory sociology course without even knowing what “sociology” means was one of the best decisions I’ve ever made.— Angel Guo, 4th year Sociology
+Enrolling in an introductory sociology course without even knowing what “sociology” means was one of the best decisions I’ve ever made.— Angel, Alumna of Sociology

 Classical social theory